KelpieAI/CRMFS/README.md

 ## 🤝 Contributing

 This is a private project developed by Kelpie AI for Falkirk Central Mosque.
-For inquiries about similar projects or custom development:
+For enquiries about similar projects or custom development:

 **Contact:** [Kelpie AI](https://kelpieai.co.uk)
 **Email:** info@kelpieai.co.uk
 **Phone:** +447984 058973
 **Location:** Falkirk, Scotland

 ---

-## 📄 License
+## 📄 Licence

 This project is proprietary software developed for Falkirk Central Mosque.
 All rights reserved.

-Unauthorized copying, modification, distribution, or use of this software is strictly prohibited without explicit written permission from Kelpie AI.
+Unauthorised copying, modification, distribution, or use of this software is strictly prohibited without explicit written permission from Kelpie AI.

 ---

-## 🙏 Acknowledgments
+## 🙏 Acknowledgements

 - **Falkirk Central Mosque** - For the opportunity and requirements
 - **Central Region Muslim Funeral Service** - For subject matter expertise
 - **Supabase** - For the excellent backend platform
 - **React Community** - For the robust ecosystem

 ---

 ## 📞 Support

 For technical support or feature requests:
 - Open an issue in this repository
 - Contact Kelpie AI: info@kelpieai.co.uk
 - Visit: [kelpieai.co.uk](https://kelpieai.co.uk)

 ---